-See "EdgeVac Seed Meter Maintenance" and "Preparation For Storage" in Lubrication and Maintenance section for more information.
+See "Vacuum Seed Meter Maintenance" on page 5-18 and "Preparation for Storage" on page 5-37 in Lubrication and Maintenance section for more information.

 NOTE: Damaged seed or seed containing foreign material will cause plugging of seed disc orifices and require more frequent seed meter cleanout to prevent underplanting.